|This exquisite bloom was the size of a soccer ball.|

 - How will I be able to receive my necessary prescriptions?

-- What immunizations/vaccines will I need in order to travel the world?
+- What immunizations/vaccines will I need to travel the world?

-- How do I handle everyday aches, pains, injuries, and illnesses, that in my old life, may have prompted me to visit my doctor?
+- How do I handle everyday aches, pains, injuries, and illnesses that may have prompted me to visit my doctor in my old life?

 - What do I do about dental care, colonoscopies, mammograms, and other recurring medical tests?